 The Connecticut Chapter of the American Institute of Architects will host the 2019 Connecticut Architecture Conference and Expo (CACX) on September 12th and 13th at Mohegan Sun Convention Center in Uncasville, CT.

 This year’s conference and expo will be held at Mohegan Sun’s Earth Expo & Convention Center, the newest premier convention destination in the Northeast.
 With over 275,000 square feet of meeting space, it is the largest expo space along the New York-Boston I-95 corridor and affords us the opportunity to offer more to our attendees and exhibitors.

 The Connecticut Architecture Conference and Expo is the premier educational event for architects and the largest gathering of architects in Connecticut, annually.

 This year, we are also extending an invitation to architects in the New England states and Westchester County, New York, as well as related associations, and expect attendance to be 300+.
 For industry partners and related professions, the Expo is an unparalleled opportunity to display marketing information, provide demonstrations, and build relationships.

 2019 Connecticut Architecture Conference + Expo mobile app!

 This free, easily accessible tool will contain all the information for the 2-day event.
 Check the day’s schedule, follow up-to-the-minute news, and locate booths of interest on our venue map!

-With added features this year that include our official Conference app, a Maker Space, and a Networking Cocktail Reception, this is an event you don’t want to miss.
+With added features this year that include our official Conference app and a Networking Cocktail Reception, this is an event you don’t want to miss.